canalplus/rx-player/doc/api/loadVideo_options.md

   - a text track is currently active
   - the text track format is understood by the rx-player

 This option can be useful if you want to set your own logic to display the video subtitles.
-In that case, you can just take the <track> element (``getNativeTextTrack`` method or ``nativeTextTrackChange`` event) and
+In that case, you can just use the <track> element (``getNativeTextTrack`` method or ``nativeTextTrackChange`` event) and its events.